Insprill/dv-custom-car-manager/README.md

 ## Compiling

-To compile dv-custom-car-manager, you need JDK 17 or higher and an internet connection.
+To compile Custom Car Manager, you need [Rust](https://www.rust-lang.org/tools/install), and `libgtk-3-dev` if on Linux.
-Clone this repo, then run `./gradlew build` from your terminal.
+Clone this repo, then run `cargo build --release` from your terminal.
-You can find the compiled jar in the `build/libs` directory.
+You can find the compiled program in the `target/release` directory.
-If you'd like the executable, it can be found in the `build/launch4j` directory.